Tesquo/Every-Single-Street/README.md

 Secondly, there is a distance cap of 26.2 miles per day for travel.

 Thirdly, we are limited to a single anchor node that serves as both the starting and ending node for each day.

+This project uses both a modified version of Dijkstra's algorithm that's capable of exploring every edge, as well as a Genetic algorithm (That currently struggles with escaping local optima).